kwakmeensoo/NLP-Project/inference/README.md

 2. Matches transcript sentences to PDF slide pages
 3. Synthesizes aligned speech output (TTS)

-This is the production-ready version designed for deployment and real-world usage.

 **⚠️ Language Support:** This pipeline currently supports **English audio only**.
 The ASR model (NVIDIA Parakeet TDT 0.6B v2) is trained exclusively on English speech data.

 ## Files